sphrilix/holy_greetings/README.md

 Be aware that no greetings are defined initially, so you have to add some before it is going to work.
 See the commands of the bot below.
 - <code>!info -u [Optional: user id]</code>:
   Print out the saved greetings for the given user id.
 If no user id is specified, it prints the greetings for the *unknown user*[^1].
-- <code>!add -m [new greeting] -u [Optional: user id] -l [Optional: language abbreviation]</code>:
+- <code>!add -m [new greeting] -u [Optional: user id] -l [Optional: language abbreviation] -o [Optional: START, END, ONLY]</code>:
    Adds the given greeting in the specified language to the already saved ones of the given user id.
 If no user id is specified, add it to *unknown user*.
+You also can now play a sound before/after a greet, or only the sound as greet.
+This can be achieved by appending a `.mp3`to the message.
 - <code>!drop -m [greeting] -u [Optional: user id]</code>:
   Drops the given greeting from the already saved ones of the given user.
 If no user id is specified, drop from *unknown user*.
 - <code>!lang</code>: